-- Limited geographic footprint: WE Family Offices only has offices in Miami and New York.
+- Limited geographic footprint: WE Family Offices only offers financial services in Florida and New York.
 Clients who live elsewhere but prefer to regularly meet face-to-face with their advisors should explore other options.
 That being said, the firm does have experience working with clients abroad.

 - No hands-off relationships: Clients hoping to largely free themselves of the decision making around their wealth management may want to look elsewhere.
 The firm only works with clients on a non-discretionary basis, meaning it provides advice and guidance but leaves the final say to the client.
 Although the firm can fill out the trade instructions, clients should expect to sign off on every trade.

 WE Family Offices’ disciplinary disclosures